Calculate Your Gravel

 Buying in 25kg Bags

-Individual 25kg bags from B&Q, Wickes or Amazon typically cost £4–£8 each depending on the type.
-That works out at £160–£320 per tonne — expensive for anything more than a small border.
+Individual 25kg bags from B&Q, Wickes or Amazon typically cost £4–£7 each for standard 20mm gravel in 2026, and £6–£10 for decorative aggregates.
+That works out at £160–£280 per tonne for standard grades — expensive for anything more than a small border.
 A bag covers approximately 0.5 square metres at 30mm depth with 20mm gravel.
-For a 10 square metre path at 50mm depth, you would need around 30 bags (750 kg), costing £120–£240.
-Only buy bags for small projects or top-ups.
+For a 10 square metre path at 50mm depth, you would need around 30 bags (750 kg), costing roughly £120–£210.
+Only buy bags for small projects or top-ups where a bulk bag delivery is not practical.

 Buying Bulk Bags (850kg–1,000kg)

 Bulk bags, also called dumpy bags or tonne bags, are the sweet spot for medium-sized projects.
-A standard bulk bag contains 850–1,000 kg and costs £40–£100 delivered, depending on your area and the gravel type.
-That is roughly half the price per tonne compared to 25kg bags.
+A standard bulk bag contains 850–1,000 kg and costs £150–£270 delivered in 2026 (averaging £200), depending on your area, gravel type and distance from the quarry.
+That is roughly 20–30% cheaper per tonne compared to 25kg bags.
 One bulk bag covers approximately 10 square metres at 50mm depth with 20mm gravel.

 Loose Delivery by the Tonne